rafaelvitorr/mvc_template_in_php/README.md

-# Tamplete MVC in PHP
+# template MVC in PHP

  If you are looking for a how to assemble an MVC structure, or looking for an easy to use structure. :+1: